Lakens/statistical_inferences/docs/06-effectsize.md

 ## Correlations and Variance Explained

 The *r* family effect sizes are based on the proportion of variance that is explained by group membership (e.g., a correlation of *r* = 0.5 indicates 25% of the variance ($r^2$ is explained by the difference between groups).
 You might remember that *r* is used to refer to a correlation.
 The correlation of two continuous variables can range from 0 (completely unrelated) to 1 (perfect positive relationship) or -1 (perfect negative relationship).
-To get a better feel of correlations, play the game [guess the correlation](http://guessthecorrelation.com/) where you will see a scatterplot, and have to guess the correlation between the variables (see figure \@ref(fig:guesscorrelation).
+To get a better feel of correlations, play the game [guess the correlation](http://guessthecorrelation.com/) where you will see a scatterplot, and have to guess the correlation between the variables (see Figure \@ref(fig:guesscorrelation)).